- How does Aspire work?

 As all Aspire nodes run the same code, and all receive the same gAsp transaction data, the ledgers across each node match exactly.
 Aspire nodes are not like gAsp nodes in that they don’t communicate with each other: they simply connect to the gAsp software and download transactions from it, decoding each one as they go along.
 In this way, the immense security and computing power behind gAsp is leveraged as the “transport network” for Aspire data.

 What about Sidechains?

-Aspire is optimal for any type of transactions and greatly benefits from the security of the main chain.
+Aspire is optimal for mainly higher value transactions and greatly benefits from the security of the main chain.
 However, if sidechains are ever released, there is no reason that they couldn’t be made to work with Aspire.
-By it's base design, it can work with just about any blockchain out there, including sidechains.
+This is the beauty of Aspire’s embedded consensus technology – it can work with just about any blockchain out there, including sidechain designs.

 What kind of addresses does Aspire use?

-Can I secure my Asp and assets in cold storage?
+Can I secure my ASP and tokens in cold storage?

 Besides a 51% attack, what are the other risks to consensus?

 The Aspire network could be effectively “forked” by a sizable number of people running different versions of the Aspire client that had different “consensus sensitive code” (i.e. protocol code).
 In this case, if a transaction was read in from the gAsp client software, the differing code may cause two different interpretations of the data, and thus, two different ledger states.